The Back of Love

-"The Back of Love" is a single which was released by Echo & the Bunnymen on 21 May 1982.
-It reached number nineteen on the UK Singles Chart the same month.
-It was subsequently added to the album Porcupine which was released on 4 February 1983.
+"The Back of Love" is a single which was released by the English rock band Echo & the Bunnymen on 21 May 1982.
+It reached number nineteen on the UK singles chart the same month.
+It was subsequently added to the band's third studio album Porcupine which was released on 4 February 1983.

 The single was produced by Ian Broudie under the pseudonym Kingbird.
-The a-side of the single was recorded at Trident Studios in London, while the b-side was recorded at Square One Studios in Liverpool.
-The b-side to both the 7" and 12" versions of the single is "The Subject".
-The 12" has an extra track on the b-side, "Fuel".
+The A-side of the single was recorded at Trident Studios in London, while the B-side was recorded at Square One Studios in Liverpool.
+The B-side to both the 7" and 12" versions of the single is "The Subject".
+The 12" has an extra track on the B-side, "Fuel".

 The cover of both the 7" and 12" versions is painting by Henry Scott Tuke called "The Promise" which was on display at the Walker Art Gallery in Liverpool.

-The song was covered by the American rock group Burning Airlines on the 1998 "Always Something There to Remind Me / Back of Love" single, a split release with Braid who performed "Always Something There to Remind Me".
+The song was covered by the American rock group Burning Airlines on the 1998 "Always Something There to Remind Me/Back of Love" single, a split release with Braid who performed "Always Something There to Remind Me".